cartrawler/mobility-sdk-docs/IOS.md

 ## Deeplinking

+#

+### Passing User Data

-Passing user data to the SDK needs to be implemented after calling `initWithOptions` and before running `openMobility`.
+User data being passed to the SDK needs to be implemented after calling `initWithOptions` and before running `openMobility`.

 Each value of `setUserData` is a string but if a value is not needed then `nil` can be passed in.
 The function to call is as follows: